Diet

 Weight Gain

-Another potential risk of feeding cabbages to guinea pigs is that they may become overweight.
-Cabbages are a high-calorie food and can contribute to weight gain in guinea pigs if eaten in large quantities.
+Another risk is weight gain.
+Cabbages are a higher-calorie food and can contribute to weight gain in guinea pigs if eaten in large quantities.

 Kidney or Bladder Stones

-Cabbage contains too much calcium, and when it binds with other minerals in the urine, forming stones.
-Bladder stones and kidney stones can be very painful and may require surgery to remove them.
+Cabbage contains calcium, and when it binds with other minerals in the urine, it forms stones.
+Bladder and kidney stones can be very painful and may require surgery to remove.

-Keep in mind that all food with calcium content may be responsible for either bladder or kidney stones, which are extremely painful and should be prevented at all costs.
+Remember, all food with calcium content may contribute to either bladder or kidney stones, which are extremely painful and should be prevented at all costs.

 Food Contamination